ParsaHosseinian/Git-tutorial/git-tutorial.md

 git checkout branchName  # Switch to another branch

+git switch branchName # switch to branchName

+git switch -c branchName # first creates branchName and then switch to it

 git merge branchName  # Merge changes from another branch into the current branch

 git branch -d branchName  # Delete a branch (only if merged with the remote branch)